Arnab-Rajkhowa/Optimizations/README.md

 There are 3 main parts in an optimization problem:

-  *Objective function (what are we trying to solve: either minimize/ maximize the function)
+-Objective function (what are we trying to solve: either minimize/ maximize the function)

-  *Decision variables(which are the variables that can be changed to accomodate our objective function)
+-Decision variables(which are the variables that can be changed to accomodate our objective function)

-  *Constraints(what are the bounds of our problem)
+-Constraints(what are the bounds of our problem)